Caroline Coburn

 About

-Caroline Varner Coburn is an Associate Professor, clinical track, and earned her BSN from Duke University, MS from Georgia State University, Adult Nurse Practitioner certification from Emory University, and DNP from University of Alabama at Birmingham.
-Since 2004 she has been on the faculty at the Nell Hodgson Woodruff School of Nursing at Emory University beginning as a Clinical Instructor.
-Her clinical background has been in the area of cardiovascular nursing, and her current content specialty and practice concentrate on ambulatory care nursing.
-She provides volunteer care at the Emory Nurse Practitioner-led clinic for refugee and immigrant populations in Clarkston, GA.
+Caroline Varner Coburn is an Associate Professor, clinical track.
+She earned her BSN from Duke University, MS from Georgia State University, Adult Nurse Practitioner certification from Emory University, and DNP from University of Alabama at Birmingham.
+Since 2004 she has been on the faculty at the Nell Hodgson Woodruff School of Nursing at Emory University.
+Her clinical background has been in cardiovascular nursing and primary care, and her current content specialty and practice concentrate on ambulatory care nursing.

 Areas of Expertise